ingxfm/license_plate_detection/README.md

 - In the script clean_var_lib_motion_dir.sh: do Not change path.

 Note: version with docker compose and message brokers?
+Let's try this in Dockerhub.